 In words of Francine, “it is quite simple, actually: happiness is wanting what you have… we simply need to focus on what we have, rather than what we don’t have.
 If we’re going to make comparisons, we have to look globally, as well as locally; we have to look down the ladder, as well as up.”

-If you’re seeking a less cluttered, more happy life, then minimalism could be for you.
+If you’re seeking a less cluttered, happier life, then minimalism could be for you.